-5.1 Who is responsible for disclosure and transparency?
+5.1 Who is responsible for disclosure and transparency and what is the role of audits and auditors in these matters?

 The board of directors or the supervisory board/management board are mainly responsible for disclosure and transparency obligations incumbent on the company.
-Annual and halfyearly financial reports that are made publicly available by the Issuer shall contain a responsibility statement of the individuals responsible within the Issuer.
+Annual and half-yearly financial reports that are made publicly available by the Issuer shall contain a responsibility statement of the individuals responsible within the Issuer.